Skip to main content

 6. Create the .well-known/pki-validation/ directory on your site.

-For Windows-based servers, the .well-known folder must be created via command line (mkdir .well-known).
+For Windows-based servers, create the .well-known folder via command line (mkdir .well-known).

 7. Place the fileauth.txt file on your site under .well-known/pki-validation.